-It should be preliminarily noted that the shareholders' meeting is competent to resolve, in both ordinary and extraordinary sessions, upon, among other things: (i) the appointment and removal of members of the board of directors and of the board of statutory auditors, determining their compensation and liability, if any; (ii) the approval of the financial statements and the allocation of the net income; (iii) the purchase and sale of own shares; (iv) the stock-based compensation plans; (v) the amendments to the bylaws; (vi) the issue of convertible bonds.
+It should be noted that the shareholders' meeting is competent to resolve, in both ordinary and extraordinary sessions, upon, among other things: (i) the appointment and removal of members of the board of directors and of the board of statutory auditors, determining their compensation and liability, if any; (ii) the approval of the financial statements and the allocation of the net income; (iii) the purchase and sale of own shares; (iv) the stockbased compensation plans; (v) the amendments to the bylaws; (vi) the issue of convertible bonds.

-On the basis of the Enel's bylaws, ordinary and extraordinary shareholders' meetings are held in single session, are convened and resolve with the majorities prescribed by applicable laws and are normally held in the municipality where the Company's registered office is located; the board of directors may determine otherwise, provided the venue is in Italy.
+On the basis of the Enel's bylaws, ordinary and extraordinary shareholders' meetings are held, as a rule, on single call (provided however that the board of directors may establish, where deemed advisable and providing express notice in such regard in the notice of call, that the shareholders' meeting must be held following more than one call), are constituted and resolve with the majorities prescribed by applicable laws and are held in the municipality where the Company's registered office is located (unless otherwise decided by the board of directors, and provided that the venue is in Italy).